benkenawell/wedding-site/README.md

 ## To Run Locally

-`bin/run` will start it in a Caddy container using podman
+`mise run run` will start it in a Caddy container using podman

-## To load data
+## Wedding Data

-`bin/get-data` will populate the wedding data for deployment
+Stored locally, encrypted with sops.